 Think in fundamentals:

 - This means getting to the root issues at the start of the chain of reasoning.
 It means to begin at the beginning.
 With the coronavirus narrative, this means asking what is a virus and does it really cause disease?
+But at any stage of your investigation, you must always observe cause and effect to identify the primaries as distinct from effects.

 - To identify fundamentals you must distinguish between causes and effects to see which are primaries and which are downstream effects.